sourcegraph/handbook/content/engineering/search/iteration_log.md

        - Streaming support for filters and alerts.
        - Performance/reliability testing in webapp and backend.
 - **Work log:**
+    - 2021-01-29: Perf/reliability improvements (avoid batching of results, lots of PRs); UX improvements (count proposals, progress info) and initial work on factoring out search from graphqlbackend.
+    - 2021-02-01: Backend plan for the week is responding to feedback from Sourcegraph org dogfooding.
+When not doing that, improving streaming design in preparation for Exhaustive Search work.

 ### Exhaustive Search
 - **Owner(s):** Keegan